If you have a concern about discrimination or harassment, please Report the Incident.

-Consultation and support is available to postdocs and their families who are seeking assistance during this challenging time.
+Consultation and support are available to postdocs and their families who are seeking assistance with mental and emotional well-being.
 Resources include:

 Duke Telephone Emotional Support & Well-Being Line 919-681-1631